The Cannibalization Dilemma

-Back in the ’80s, we started to track Revenue Management practices, or later called Yield Management, Price optimization.
-To optimize the financial result, dynamic pricing was introduced in several industries progressively.
-Nonetheless, for decades, customer demand anticipation or price discrimination practices were on a single unit of goods concept.
-Only when we got access to high calculating computing power, groups of units optimization was introduced, taking into account not a single unit of product but a group of units for financial optimization.
-It was either the “willingness to pay” profile discrimination or the cannibalization effect for similar units.
+Back in the ’80s, business professionals started to track Revenue Management practices, which later became known as Yield Management, Price Optimization.
+To improve their overall financial results and boost their margins, dynamic pricing was strategically introduced into several industries, progressively.
+Nonetheless, customer demand anticipation or price discrimination practices were still on a single unit of goods basis for many decades.
+At the start of the 21st century, our technology empowered us with extraordinarily fast and accurate computing power–the ability to group units of products and optimize them all at once was introduced, helping business decision-makers take into account not only a single unit of product, but a group of units for financial optimization.